The Doctor Broad

 Crimetown is Marc Smerling and Zac Stuart-Pontier.
 It is produced by Drew Nelles, Kaitlin Roberts, Austin Mitchell, and Mike Plunkett.
 The associate producer is Laura Sim.
 The show is edited by Alex Blumberg and Caitlin Kenney.
 Fact-checking by Mick Rouse.
 This episode of Crimetown was mixed, sound designed, and scored by Haley Shaw.
 Additional mixing by Matthew Boll, Martin Peralta and Enoch Kim.
 Additional sound design by Robin Shore at Silver Sound.
 Casting by Shelly Shenoy.
 Featuring performances by Shelly Shenoy, Brian Silliman, Tarcisio Longobardi, and introducing Piper Yang.
 Archival footage courtesy of Rhode Island’s WPRI Channel 12 and WJAR Channel 10.
 The title track is “Run To Your Mama” by Goat.

-"Torna A. Surriento" is performed by Pandora Mandolin Trio, from the soundtrack to the documentary Italian Americans and Federal Hill, produced by Jonathan D. Raben.
+"Torna A. Surriento" is written by Ernesto de Curtis and G.B.
+Curtis, and is performed by Joshua Bell, Sarah Bell and Mark Armstrong, courtesy of Jonathan D. Raben from the soundtrack to his documentary Italian Americans and Federal Hill.
 Original music by John Kusiak, Kenny Kusiak, Jon Ivans, Edwin and Bienart.
 Ad music is by Matthew Boll.
 The show's digital editor is Rob Szypko.
 The design director is Ale Lariu.
 This season of Crimetown is dedicated to the memory of Zachary Malinowski.
 Thanks to the Providence Journal, Providence Public Library, Julia Heymans, Emily Wiedemann, Kate Wells, Lisa Newby, Tim White, Mary Murphy, and everyone who shared their stories with us.
 Providence is a special place, and we're honored to tell a part of its story.